 For free copies contact

 The Alzheimer National Helpline at 1800 341 341 or visit www.alzheimer.ie

-The booklet was funded by The Alzheimer Society of Ireland and The Irish Hospice Foundation.
+The initial booklet was funded by The Alzheimer Society of Ireland and a grant from the Irish Hospice Foundation in 2013.
+Third Edition July 2018.